High blood pressure or hypertension is defined as a reading greater than or equal to 140/90 mmHg.

 - 21% reduction in all-cause mortality

 Hypertension is a public health epidemic with approximately four in 10 adults older than 25 have hypertension as reported by the World Hypertension League 2016.
-In the normal population, one half of blood pressure related disease occurs in persons with higher levels of blood pressure despite being within the normal range.
-Although this is very alarming, the preventive measure of hypertension is achievable by keeping your numbers in check.
-Monitoring your blood pressure level should be a routine that you should comply with.
+Although this is very alarming, hypertension can be prevented and managed by active monitoring.
+Make monitoring your blood pressure part of your life.